Dragod/twitch-streamlink/README.md

 npx @pfcode/twitch-stream-link@latest -s xqc
 ```

-Xqc stream will run in one click :)
+Xqc stream will run in one click if he is online :)

 ### Output example

 ```bash